 Truly, there are very few things that divide us.
 For example, we all adore cooking Italian food, love traveling to Mexico, have an unending desire to explore Mexico City, and we all hate cotton candy!

-But of the few things that we don’t agree on, nothing divides us quite as much as one topic: how to make the best classic margarita cocktail.
+But of the few things that we don’t agree on, nothing divides us quite as much as one topic: how to make the best margarita cocktails.
 Even when you take away all the fancier options – ahem, Skinny Margarita, Spicy Margarita, or Charred Citrus Margarita – we still disagree.

 That’s because we don’t on the most basic of basics like if the cocktail should be salt-rimmed, whether it should have orange liqueur, or what type of tequila to use.